Falling tree kills brother, sister in Indiana - NewsBreak

 OWEN COUNTY, Ind. ( WXIN ) – Two siblings from Indianapolis died over the weekend after a falling tree hit them while they were riding with their parents in a golf cart.

 According to the Owen County Sheriff’s Office, 911 dispatchers received a call around 2 p.m.
-Saturday reporting that two children had been injured at Indian Oaks Campground in Taylor Township, Indiana.Oklahoma family crushed after Wildlife Dept. says release pet coyote to the wild or put it down
+Saturday reporting that two children had been injured at Indian Oaks Campground in Taylor Township, Indiana.Vigils held for child found dead in suitcase in Washington County

 When deputies arrived, they found an 8-year-old girl and a 9-year-old boy suffering from traumatic injuries.